Contributing Gear Editor

 Return to Top Picks | Return to Comparison Table

 Editor’s Note: Water a little warm?
-Grab yourself one of The Women’s Best Springsuits of 2023.
+Grab yourself one of The Women’s Best Springsuits.
 Just need a top?
-We’ve got The Best Women’s Wetsuit Jackets of 2024.
+We’ve got The Best Women’s Wetsuit Jackets.
 Simply need some sun protection.
 The Best Surf Suits for Women will do the trick.
 Bikini weather?
 Check out The Best Women’s Swimsuits for Surfing (That Will Stay Put).
 For more gear reviews and features on The Inertia, click here.

 billabong springsuit